Mike has his GED along with a small handful of purple participation ribbons from being on a swim team.

 Megan can jump higher than almost anybody I know.
 She also has a rare bottle cap collection.

 Ickle is our larger cat.
-His energy level is very low and gets out of breath very easily, but that never stops him from emjoying our furniture and having fun.
-He is a Desert Lynx.
+His energy level is very low and gets out of breath very easily, but that never stops him from having fun.

 3RD FLOOR APARTMENT WOODSHOP